polygonboutique/Xreal/xreal/README.txt

 ======================

 The new build system is using SCons.
-Make sure you have the X Direct Graphics Access and X Video Mode extensions headers for your X11.
+Make sure you have the X Direct Graphics Access and X Video Mode extensions headers for your X11 or if using the SDL backend the SDL headers and libraries.
-Just type "scons" in the source toplevel dir xreal/.
 You can provide SCons options for compiling.
 Use "scons -h" to list those options.

+Compile XreaL for x86 processers:
+	>scons arch=linux-i386
+Compile XreaL for x86_64 processers:
+	>scons arch=linux-x86_64
+Compile XreaL with SDL:
+	>scons arch=sdl

 COMPILING ON MAC OS X
 ================

-The new build system is using SCons.
 Make sure you have libcURL and SDL.

-Just type "scons arch=sdl" in the source toplevel dir xreal/.
-You can provide SCons options for compiling.
-Use "scons -h" to list those options.
+Compile XreaL for PowerPC Macs:
+	>scons arch=macosx-ppc
+Compile XreaL for Intel Macs:
+	>scons arch=macosx-i386

 LICENSE